anduril/jetpack-nixos/README.md

 }
 ```

+Note that on newer nixpkgs the `virtualisation.{docker,podman}.enableNvidia` option is deprecated in favor of using `hardware.nvidia-container-toolkit.enable` instead.
+This new option does not work yet with Jetson devices, see [this issue](https://github.com/nixos/nixpkgs/issues/344729).

 To run a container with access to nvidia hardware, you must specify a device to
 passthrough to the container in the [CDI](https://github.com/cncf-tags/container-device-interface/blob/main/SPEC.md#overview)
 format.
 By default, there will be a single device setup of the kind